M25 junctions blocked by Insulate Britain campaigners

 Climate change protesters have blocked some M25 junctions demanding government action on home insulation.

-There are reports of protests at junctions 20 for Kings Langley in Herts, 14 for Heathrow terminal five, three for Swanley in Kent and six for Godstone, Surrey.
+There are reports of protests at junctions 20 for Kings Langley, Herts, 14 for Heathrow terminal five, three for Swanley in Kent, six for Godstone, Surrey and 31 for Lakeside, Essex.

-Protest group Insulate Britain tweeted it was "disrupting the M25" to "demand the government insulate Britain".
+Protest group Insulate Britain said action would go on until a "meaningful commitment" was made.

-Action would go on until a "meaningful commitment" was made, it said.
+It tweeted it was "disrupting the M25" to "demand the government insulate Britain".

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk